lipeeeee/archlinux/README.md

 - --ignore-errors Continue on any module script failures

 # TODO
-update drivers script and add it to maintenance make github actions archlinux jobs that runs manager with all flags
+- update drivers script and add it to maintenance
+- complement_bashrc
+- node module
+- lazygit module ?